GSA/challenges-and-prizes/_challenges/1011-ahrq-bringing-predictive-analysis-to-healthcare.md

 agency-logo: ahrq-logo.png
 challenge-title: AHRQ Bringing Predictive Analysis to Healthcare
 tagline: Can you leverage predictive analytics to help forecast healthcare utilization data?
-agency: Agency for Healthcare Research and Quality
+agency: Department of Health and Human Services - Agency for Healthcare Research and Quality
 partner-agencies-federal:
 partners-non-federal:
 external-url: